 “If there is some reason for supposing that reality is, quite generally, very consistent — say some sort of transcendental argument — then inconsistency is clearly a negative criterion.
 If not, then perhaps not.”

-As it is, how can the world be either inconsistent or consistent?
+As it is, how can the world (or Nature) be either inconsistent or consistent?

-What we say about the world (whether in science, philosophy, mathematics, logic, fiction, etc.) may well be consistent or inconsistent (we may also say - with Spinoza later - that the world is “beautiful” or “ugly”).
+What we say about the world (whether in science, philosophy, mathematics, logic, fiction, etc.) may well be consistent or inconsistent (we may also say — as with Spinoza later — that the world isn’t “beautiful” or “ugly”).
 However, surely the world itself can neither be consistent nor inconsistent.

 Spinoza vs. Anthropocentrism or Anthropomorphism